Never Type Your Password Again: Automatic SSH Logins in Windows Terminal

 Execute

-1C:\Users\dennys>ssh-keygen 2Generating public/private rsa key pair.
-3Enter file in which to save the key (C:\Users\dennys/.ssh/id_rsa):
+ssh-keygenand generate the fileid_rsa1C:\Users\dennys>ssh-keygen 2Generating public/private rsa key pair.
+3Enter file in which to save the key (C:\Users\dennys/.ssh/id_rsa): -

 The content of id_rsa is like the following.